chaiNNer-org/chaiNNer/README.md

 ## Compatibility Notes

 - MacOS versions older than 10.15 are not supported at this time.
 This is due to a major dependency (opencv) not yet having a build for this version.
-The next release of it should be compatible though, so stay tuned for an update that adds support for that.
+The next release of it should be compatible though, so stay tuned for an update that adds support for that (assuming no more compatibility issues are found).

+- Windows versions 7 and below are also not supported at this time.
+You can attempt troubleshooting steps mentioned below in the troubleshooting section, but at this time we do not officially support more Windows versions than Microsoft does.

 - Apple M1 laptops are mostly untested, though they should support almost everything.
 Although, ONNX is unable to be installed as it does not yet have an arm64 build, and NCNN sometimes does not work properly.